0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 ]
 ```

-or directly call **getvault "vaultId"** with the provided transaction id of the vault creation step
+or directly call **getvault "vaultId"** with the provided transaction ID of the vault creation step

 ```
 > getvault "40bfc5ce57fb7203bb89fb22aabeac4a495c364bede02606ed01e60331288b9b"